htc-ccis2591/basic-javascript/README.md

 Click the link to view the page and make sure that it runs correctly.
 ![Screenshot of the updated description with link](img/test-page-url.png)

+After you have verified the page is working, create the pull request to submit the assignment.
+Take a screenshot of your Open Pull Request and put that in the assignment dropbox.